 The space created by the new buildings is as important as the buildings themselves.
 Lerner Court – named for Randolph Lerner, an alumnus and major benefactor of the College – does not simply replicate other courts, but aims to be a dynamic, landscaped space, laid out by the distinguished landscape architect, Robert Myers.

 Set at the bottom of Castle Mound, Castle Court, is situated between Castle Street and Chesterton Lane.
 The first part of the estate was acquired in 1392 and, following the purchase of Castle End Farm in 1466 together with the gift of a third property from the Master of St Catherine’s, the estate was completed at the end of the fifteenth century.
 Castle Court houses the majestic Castlebrae, formerly the home the Rev’d Samuel Lewis and his famous wife, Agnes.
 When Agnes died in 1926, Castlebrae reverted to Clare and was converted into student lodgings.
 Two further houses were added, Braeside and Ethelreda, followed by the additions of Castle End and Castle House in the 50s and 80s respectively.
-Castle End received a major refurbishment in 2008 and there are plans to refurbish other buildings in the near future.
+Castle End received a major refurbishment in 2008 and Braeside in 2023.
+The latter won a special category award at the University of Cambridge Green Impact awards.

 Clare Court is one of the College's postgraduate accommodation sites, located in Newnham Road.
 The site consists of a mix of refurbished, historic workmen's cottages and purpose-built graduate housing, centred around a tranquil interior court.